 - If the size of the project warrants it, either work some terms into your contract(s) for third party reviews of the work and spend a bit of money on a consultant (i.e. an architect or engineer) to do periodic reviews to point out any deviations from the specifications, design, or the Building Code, or hire someone to do this outside the contract but for your own benefit and protection.
 If a dispute arises, this third party can provide valuable evidence.
 If no dispute arises, the third party reviews can provide you with almost as valuable peace of mind

-- Make sure that either you or the contractor is taking care of whatever permits are required. building permits add to the cost and “red tape” of the project but for many projects they are required and, for the most part, they are there to protect you.
+- Make sure that either you or the contractor is taking care of whatever permits are required click this site. building permits add to the cost and “red tape” of the project but for many projects they are required and, for the most part, they are there to protect you.
 That said, do not assume that the building permit or inspection process will act as a general quality control for the work being done.
 Inspectors are generally only inspecting for general compliance with the Building Code’s minimum standards – not to ensure that everything is being done properly or in accordance with the contract.
 There’s a big difference.

 - Consider whether you want a dispute resolution clause in your contract.
 Sometimes there is no such clause, sometimes there is a mandatory mediation or arbitration clause, and sometimes there is a clause making mediation or arbitration optional.
 I am generally not a fan of mandatory arbitration clauses for smaller projects primarily because of the potential cost involved, but there are times where it might be appropriate.
 This is something to raise and discuss with your lawyer.